Babanusa: History

 In 1965, 72 Dinka civilians were massacred in the town by an Arab mob during the First Sudanese Civil War.

+In January 2024, the Siege of Babanusa began.
+The intense battle lasted until February where the siege was lifted by the Sudanese army.

+Geography

 Climate

+Babanusa has a semi-arid climate (Köppen climate classification BSh).

 Transport

 It is a railway junction on the national railway network where the line to Waw in South Sudan branches off to the south from the line westwards to Nyala.